dkorunic/pktstat/README.md

 Timeout `--timeout` will stop execution after a specified time, but it is also possible to interrupt program with Ctrl C, SIGTERM or SIGINT.

 With `--json` it is possible to get traffic statistics in JSON format.

+Interval `--interval` when it is greater than zero (and less than timeout duration) will make program output statistics for every such duration until program exit.

 ## Star History